hkmarcoot/ciptex-task-management-backend/README.md

 < "Hello from Lambda!
 This is my first output!"
 ```

-## Create test, scanEntireTable, createItem, updateStatus And deleteItem Routes, And Their Lambda Function
+## Create scanEntireTable, createItem, updateStatus And deleteItem Routes, And Their Lambda Function

 The test route and Lambda function are only for testing purpose.

 The scanEntireTable, createItem, updateStatus and deleteItem routes and Lambda functions are the GET, POST, PUT and DELETE in RESTful API.

-They are created by refering examples from these resources:
+Their routes are created by repeated step 4, and their Lambda functions are created by refering examples from these resources:

 - [The App Creation Template For AWS CloudFormation](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html#websocket-api-chat-app-create-dependencies)
 - [Amazon DynamoDB References](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/dynamodb/)